-There are index attributes used within Oracle that do not exist on DB2 UDB for iSeries.
-Attributes such as CLUSTER and ALLOW REVERSE SCANS are supported by Oracle, but not by DB2 UDB for iSeries.
+There are index attributes used within the source database that do not exist on DB2 UDB for i5/OS.
+Attributes such as CLUSTER and ALLOW REVERSE SCANS are supported by Oracle, but not by DB2 UDB for i5/OS.
 Those clauses, if encountered in the input scripts, are omitted from the DB2 output scripts.